I do not own Harry Potter, any of its character's, or ideas (etc.) - J. K. Rowling created the Harry Potter world, for which I am eternally grateful

 Draco watched with a mixture of confusion and curiosity as a blush immediately bloomed across the other boys face, and he shifted slightly as though to hide behind his inky black fringe.

 Draco wondered who the raven haired boy was.
-The English wizarding community wasn't a particularly large one, and he knew almost every other child his own age just by sight.
+The English wizarding community wasn't a particularly large one, and he knew almost every other child his own age by sight alone.
 Frustratingly, the boy had come in alone, so Draco couldn't even really make a guess.
 He could see however, why Madam Malkin had immediately taken on the reassuring tone when speaking to the dark haired boy, everything about his behaviour showed how nervous he was.
 It made Draco want to shuffle uncomfortably in response.
 He quickly continued talking, blurting out the first thing he thought of.
 "Hogwarts too?"

 "Yes."
 The soft word was the first time he'd heard the boy speak since walking into the shop.